violinminds/knowledgebass/win-openssh.md

     debug1: Will attempt key: C:\\Users\\username/.ssh/id_ed25519_sk
     debug1: Will attempt key: C:\\Users\\username/.ssh/id_xmss
   ```
-- if by debugging with `core.sshCommand ssh -v` or simply by trying the authentication with `ssh -vT git@github.com` you see that ssh is not trying the agent's keys, it might be that the agent service is not running.
+- if by debugging with a verbose `core.sshCommand` or simply by trying the authentication with `ssh -vT git@github.com` you see that ssh is not trying the agent's keys, it might be that the agent service is not running.
 Start it via `sc start ssh-agent` and try again
   - If the agent is running but the problem is still present, it might be that git is not using the system's OpenSSH suite.
 This might happen if you didn't select "Use external OpenSSH" during git setup.
 To verify this, you can either set `core.sshCommand` to `where.exe ssh > ~/sshlocation.txt && notepad ~/sshlocation.txt && rm ~/sshlocation.txt` then run a git command again (eg. git clone), or you can to run `which ssh` in git Bash; both are ways to determine which ssh binary git is trying to run.
 If it's not the OpenSSH binary (located in C:/WINDOWS/System32/OpenSSH), fix your `PATH` environment variable.
 If git is using its internal ssh (C:\Program Files\Git\usr\bin), reinstall git for windows and select "Use external OpenSSH"